-- 9.1.6 Each work observation assessment (be it by telephone or visit) will be valid for two years, or until an event at work warrants a new check, whichever comes first.
+- 11.1.6.
+Each work observation assessment (be it by telephone or visit) will be valid for two years, or until an event at work warrants a new check, whichever comes first.
 After these two years, a re-assessment questionnaire will be sent to the provider to complete.
-The following outcomes may occur: - 9.1.7 If there are no changes to be made since the previous assessment, no follow up will be needed for the next five years.

-- 9.1.8 If there have been any changes to the work conditions or environment, we will request an interim telephone call or visit.
-If any amendments present a low or medium risk, and we are satisfied that there are no immediate problems, no follow up questionnaire would be needed for the next two years. - 9.1.9 If after this new assessment the risk still presents as high, we would request work environment changes to decrease this to a lower risk category.
+The following outcomes may occur: - 11.1.7.
+If there are no changes to be made since the previous assessment, no follow up will be needed for the next five years. - 11.1.8.
+If there have been any changes to the work conditions or environment, we will request an interim telephone call or visit.
+If any amendments present a low or medium risk, and we are satisfied that there are no immediate problems, no follow up questionnaire would be needed for the next two years. - 11.1.9.
+If after this new assessment the risk still presents as high, we would request work environment changes to decrease this to a lower risk category.
 If successful, we would send them a re-assessment questionnaire and we would follow up two years later with a re-assessment questionnaire.
-If the risks are unable to be minimised, we reserve the right to withdraw this observation on health and safety grounds. - 9.1.10 If an accident at work observation were to occur, we would immediately re-visit the work observation provider and conduct a fresh health and safety assessment, to ensure the wellbeing of any future learner on observation at that company.
-Two outcomes may come from this: - 9.1.11 If after the immediate re-visit we are happy with the health and safety outcomes, we would follow this up with a re-assessment questionnaire within one year, then two years and then five years, as above. - 9.1.12 If after the immediate re-visit a problem still presents, we would make recommendations to make alterations; upon confirmation, we would re-visit the provider to ensure the safety of the work place environment.
+If the risks are unable to be minimised, we reserve the right to withdraw this observation on health and safety grounds. - 11.1.10.If an accident at work observation were to occur, we would immediately re-visit the work observation provider and conduct a fresh health and safety assessment, to ensure the wellbeing of any future student on observation at that company.
+Two outcomes may come from this: - 11.1.10.1.
+If after the immediate re-visit we are happy with the health and safety outcomes, we would follow this up with a re-assessment questionnaire within one year, then two years and then five years, as above. - 11.1.10.2.
+If after the immediate re-visit a problem still presents, we would make recommendations to make alterations; upon confirmation, we would re-visit the provider to ensure the safety of the work place environment.
 If they pass, we would send a follow up questionnaire within one year, then two years, then five years as above.
 If no changes are made, protocol would be similar to above whereby we would reserve the right to withdraw from this observation.

-9.2 Recording of work observation
+11.2.
+Recording of work observation

-9.2.1 Similar to other careers guidance we provide at the College, successful work observations will be recorded on our MIS system, ISAMS, as a careers behavioural tool.
-It will record the logistical details and feedback from the Work Observation Coordinator and supervisor about their conduct.
+11.2.1.
+Similar to other careers guidance we provide at the College, successful work observations will be recorded on our MIS system, ISAMS, as a careers behavioural tool.
+It will record the logistical details and feedback from the Careers & Employability Adviser and supervisor about their conduct.
 Not only will this be visible by the student but also the parents, ensuring that they are always kept in the loop about their child's professional development.
-Equally, the learner's Head of House will be able to access this in the learner's record to use for report writing, as well as references and letters of recommendation for future university or job applications.
+Equally, the student's Head of House will be able to access this in the student's record to use for report writing, as well as references and letters of recommendation for future university or job applications.

-9.3 Reporting an accident on observation
+11.3.
+Reporting an accident on observation